ExploreIntelligence/SmartGrid/ReadMe.txt

 ABSTRACT
-According to the Topology Configuration part in Section IV of the paper "Dataplane Based Fast Failover in SDN-Enabled Wide Area Measurement System of Smart Grid", a commonly used simplification to study the communication network feature is to regard the communication network topology and power grid topology as the same.
+According to the topology configuration part in Section IV of the paper "Dataplane Based Fast Failover in SDN-Enabled Wide Area Measurement System of Smart Grid", a commonly used simplification to study the communication network feature is to regard the communication network topology and power grid topology as the same, which is the base principle to generate the communication network topology for test.

-If two buses are connected with a transformer but not a transmission link, in this work, we assume that the two buses are very close to each other, and the distance is set as 0.5km.
+If two buses are connected with a transformer but not a transmission link, in this work, we assume that the two buses are very "close" to each other, and the distance is set as 0.5km.

 Instructions:
 1. The .vsd files are the computed Shortest Path Trees (SPT) for each IEEE test power system topology;